HFTshoon/DreamNVS/README.md

 ## Usage
-To start with, run the following command to train a Lora for image pair:
+To start with, run the following command to train a per-scene Lora for image pair:

 This will generate `./guidance/spatial_guidance_model_dreambooth_lora.pth`, `./guidance/trajectory_guidance_model_dreambooth_lora.pth` and `./lora/lora_ckpt/demo/004/pytorch_lora_weights.bin`

-Following weights are already included in the repo, so you don't have to do it if you just try the main inference.
+Following weights are already included in the repo, so you don't have to do it if you just try the main inference for the `./demo/004` scene.
 ```
 # don't have to it because lora weights are already included
 # python -m lora.train_dreambooth_lora --instance_data_dir ./demo/004/ --lora_rank 16 --spatial_guidance_path ./guidance/spatial_guidance_model.pth --trajectory_guidance_path ./guidance/trajectory_guidance_model.pth --train_spatial_encoder --train_trajectory_encoder --guide_mode guide_concat